HwWobbe/hello-world/README.md

 * For now, use the wiki(s) for "just text" to reduce frivolus Commits.
 * research how to host a TW file here.
+* In the mean time, continue relying on DropBox & exploring other options.
 * stay focused on Content creation (not program enhanxcements)
 * Make sure to use local versions that sync (in case of CloudLoss)
 * make a weekly Commit, if only as an activity indicator.